 Burglars beware: houses are soon going to step up their theft-protection game.
-It’s a trend that began with the introduction of Internet of Things devices, and has recently reached a fever pitch now that companies like Schlange, Nest and Ring have made a fortune on keeping your home locked down.
+It’s a trend that began with the introduction of Internet of Things devices, and has recently reached a fever pitch now that companies like Schlage, Nest and Ring have made a fortune on keeping your home locked down.

 What does this new world of automated home protection look like for those that have taken advantage of it?
 Well, one common scenario is that home owners install a Nest Secure can trigger an alarm when uninvited guests open the front door, which then triggers Nest Cam to record the face of the hapless robber.

 But isn’t it too late at that point?
 Wouldn’t it be better if would-be thieves stayed out of your house entirely?
 That’s the foundational question posed by Kevin, a new smart security device and the world’s first “virtual roommate”.

 Kevin, which launches today on Kickstarter (opens in new tab) for $149 (around £100, AU$185), is a smart security device that will provide the illusion that someone is home - even when you’re tens, hundreds or thousands of miles away.
 It plays audio clips from movies to replicate the sound of a TV; it will use built-in LEDs to create moving shadows on the wall and, according to its creators, it can even replicate the sounds of a four-person family.

 We got a chance to go hands on with a prototype of the device in San Francisco to see for ourselves if it had the chops to foil a B&E. Here’s what we found out.

 Kevin?
 Like the little kid from Home Alone?

 The first point that’s worth addressing is the name: Kevin, if you haven’t already made the connection yourself, is a not-so-subtle reference Macaulay Culkin’s character in the Home Alone movies.